ToniRV/MIT-16.32-Autonomous-Drone-Racing/README.md

-# Project for MIT 16.32 Principles of Optimal Control and Estimation
+# MIT 16.32 Project: Principles of Optimal Control and Estimation

 Optimal control and trajectory estimation of a nonlinear model of a Quadcopter.